 - b.
 Any vehicle accesses longer than 50 metres and with a formed width less than 5.5 metres wide shall provide passing opportunities (with a minimum width of 5.5 metres) at least every 50 metres, with the first being at the site boundary. - c.
 Where a vehicle access serves nine or more parking spaces or residential units and there is no other pedestrian and/or cycle access available to the site then a minimum 1.5 metres wide space for pedestrians and/or cycle shall be provided and the legal width of the access shall be increased by 1.5 metres. - c.
-For developments of three or more residential units, each unit shall be accessed by either a combined vehicle-pedestrian access or a dedicated pedestrian access that is a minimum of 3 metres in width with a formed pathway of at least 1.5m; and each access shall be from the street to the front door of the unit and any garage or parking space for that unit. - d.
-Any pedestrian access longer than 50m with a formed width of less than 1.8m shall provide passing opportunities with a minimum length of 2m and a minimum width of 1.8m at least every 50m. - d.e.
+For developments of three four or more residential units where one or more units has no direct, each unit shall be accessed to a road and where no vehicle access is provided, by either a combined vehicle pedestrian access or a dedicated communal pedestrian access shall be provided that is has a minimum unobstructed width of 3 metres in width with a formed pathway of at least 1.5m; and each access shall be from the street to the front door of the unit and any garage or parking space for that unit. - d.
+Where a vehicle access serves four to 15 parking spaces or residential units, and there is no other pedestrian and/or cycle access available to the site, then a minimum 1.5m wide space for pedestrian an/or cyclists shall be provided adjacent to the vehicle access. - e.
+Where a vehicle access serves 16 or more parking spaces or residential units, then a separate pedestrian access shall be provided that has a minimum unobstructed width of 3m with a formed pathway of 1.5m - d.
+Any pedestrian access longer than 50m with a formed width of less than 1.8m shall provide passing opportunities with a minimum length of 2m and a minimum width of 1.8m at least every 50m. - die f.
 All vehicle access to and /or from a site in a residential zone, shall allow clear visibility above 1 metre within a triangle measured for a width of at least 1.5 metres either side of the entrance, and for a length at least 2-1.5 metres measured from the road boundary.
 This rule does not apply to sites that have an existing vehicle access, unless there has been a change in the location of the entrance of the vehicle access (at the road boundary) and/or an increase in the number of residential units that the vehicle access serves.
 Where the vehicle access is located less than 1.5m from a side boundary of the site, then the required width of clear visibility triangle on that side of the access shall be the distance between the vehicle access and the side boundary.
 For the avoidance of doubt the clear visibility triangle does not extend into an adjacent site.
-This requirement does not apply, if an audio and visual method of warning pedestrians of the presence of vehicles about to exit the access point or a visibility splay as per Rule 7.4.3.7 has been provided. - e-f.
-Where parking spaces are provided in separate areas, then the connecting vehicle access between the parking areas shall be in accordance with the standards in Table 7.5.7.1 based on the number of parking spaces served. - f-g.
-The minimum and maximum widths shall be measured at the road boundary and apply within the site until the first vehicle control point. - g. h.
-For the purposes of access for firefighting, where a building is either: - i. located in an area where no fully reticulated water supply system is available; or - ii. located further than 75 metres from the nearest road that has a fully reticulated water supply system including hydrants (as required by NZS 4509:2008), 75 metres is measured from the road boundary via an existing or proposed property access, to the main entry from the road (Figure 7A); or:
+This requirement does not apply, if an audio and visual method of warning pedestrians of the presence of vehicles about to exit the access point or a visibility splay as per Rule 7.4.3.7 has been provided. - e.f.g.
+Where parking spaces are provided in separate areas, then the connecting vehicle access between the parking areas shall be in accordance with the standards in Table 7.5.7.1 based on the number of parking spaces served.